 The supplement is called Complement Essential.
 I encountered seemingly legit recommendations for this product from long-term vegans and people who claimed excellent bloodwork while taking it.
 The product is third-party tested, with results published on the official website, lovecomplement.com.
 Given it is “what it says on the tin”, the value seems relatively good here; the cost for a subscription that ships every 2 months is typically much less (hundreds of USD) than taking the equivalent in separate supplements.
 Not to mention far simpler.

 The suggested daily serving size of these is 3 capsules.
 I take 1 capsule per plant-based meal, skipping it per meal (i) where I eat seafood or animal byproducts, (ii) after i that day, or (iii) before expected i that day.
+See update below.

 If I change my regimen so this no longer makes the cut, I’ll prob update it here.
 For now, it’s on my grocery list.